Corporate Governance Guidelines

 - In reaching their decision, the Qualified Independent Directors shall consider all factors they deem relevant, including: (i) any stated reasons why stockholders withheld votes from such director, (ii) any alternatives for curing the underlying cause of the withheld votes, (iii) the director’s tenure, (iv) the director’s qualifications, (v) the director’s past and expected future contributions to the Company, and (vi) the overall composition of the Board, including whether accepting the resignation would cause the Company to fail to meet any applicable SEC requirements.

-- If the Board determinations to accept such offered resignation, the Company shall promptly disclose publicly in a document furnished or filed with the SEC the director’s resignation.
+- The Company shall promptly disclose publicly in a document furnished or filed with the SEC the director’s offer of resignation in accordance with the procedure and the Board’s determination regarding the offered resignation.

 - A director who is required to offer his or her resignation in accordance with this Section 3 shall not be present during the deliberations or voting whether to accept his or her resignation.
 Prior to voting, the Qualified Independent Directors will afford the affected director an opportunity to provide any information or statement that he or she deems relevant.

 - For purposes of this Section 3, the term “Qualified Independent Directors” means:

 - All directors who (1) are independent directors; and (2) are not required to offer their resignation in accordance with this Section 3.

 - If there are fewer than three independent directors then serving on the Board who are not required to offer their resignations in accordance with this Section 3, then the Qualified Independent Directors shall mean all of the independent directors and each independent director who is required to offer his or her resignation in accordance with this Section 3 shall recuse himself or herself from the deliberations and voting only with respect to his or her individual offer to resign.

 The foregoing procedures will be summarized and disclosed each year in the proxy statement for the Company’s annual meeting of stockholders.